jboulanger91/meteorin/README.md

-code for Eggeler et al., in review @Elife
+code for Eggeler et al., accepted @Elife

 Meteorins regulate the formation of the left-right organizer and the establishment of vertebrate body asymmetry F Eggeler, **J Boulanger-Weill**, F De Santis, L Belleri, K Duroure, TO Auer, ...